PlanktoScope/PlanktoScope/docs/expert_setup.md

 If you now open the Node-Red GUI in your browser, it will ask you to setup the project, an email and a username (so if you make changes to the flow and want to share them we can know who made them).

-You can now choose to clone an existing repository.
-Choose a name that makes sense for you, and in the `Git repository URL` field put the main Planktonscope repository: `https://www.github.com/PlanktonPlanet/PlanktonScope.git`.
+Open your browser and navigate to http://planktoscope.local:1880.
+In the prompt, select `Open existing project` button at the bottom, choose the PlanktoScope project and click on `Open Project`.
+Eventually, merge the proposed changes.

-The latest flow version will be imported immediately.
+The latest flow version will be available immediately.

 #### More information